ElCuffigno/manager-tools/Delegation.md

   - they say yes or no, but asking first is better.
 (80% say yes).
   - giving full details causes people to listen defensively.
   - they said yes, listening actively.
-  - if no, ask about their concerns.
+  - if *no*, ask about their concerns.
 Affirm.
 Then see if you can resolve them.
 But if you get a true no, you're not pushing it.
-Q
+  - This isn't manipulation.
+It's persuasive power.
+Assumes you're picking the person for a good reason.
+  - objectionss are a clue to concerns, you can address concerns while giving details.
+4. Describe task in detail.
+  - describe what's involved in detail while addressing concerns.
+  - not shy about giving him too much to do.
+This fuels growth.
+Want people between comfort and stressed.
+  - in a world with too little to do, people spend time on the wrong things.
+  - without stress of more to do, won't get direct to drop least important tasks
+5. Deadline, quality and reporting standards
+  - when, how good,
+6. What do you need from me?
+  - skill and resource needs.
+  - be careful.
+Avoid reverse delegation.
+  - they may push things back to you.

+Don't be concerned that quality might dip.
+Maybe it's as bad as your first times at the task, but the organization will survive.

+Making mistakes under your cover.

+In a few months, quality will come back up, and you're saving time for you and they'll be ready for their next task.
+Gotta prepare for promotion.
+Delegate running meetings and running projects to directs to teach them.

+Have to delegate to grow.

+Paired with lots of feedback, coaching.
+Follow up.
+Keep pushing people.

+State desire for help.
+State why you're picking them.
+Address concerns.
+Let people fail under your auspices.